maxgoren/MCTk/README.md

   the current scene/dungeon/&c.
 The board class (see blank_layout.h) creates an empty grid of a supplied size to be used for the layout.
 The Point structure has a .blocks value to indicate whether the current Point is a wall/obstacle or an open area.
+    'zones' are used to hold the field and other relative data about the map being created, for example, if it is a maze or not. it also contains the height and width dimensions.
     Once you have generated your fields of desired size you can pass it through the maze generator, the dungeon generator, or implement something yourself through the shape classes, you may also combine options, such as generating a maze field and passing the maze field to one of the dungeon generators to build on top of.